QuaererePlatform/Flask-arango-orm/docs/configuration.rst

 Configuration Options
 =====================

-All configuration options are to be specified in the Flask app's config
+All configuration options are to be specified in the Flask app's config.

-They can also be loaded from environment variables when initializing the application.
-The :ref:`create_app` example in the README demonstrates using ``os.getenv`` to configure the extension.
+Configuration values can also be loaded from environment variables using the :class:`flask_arango_orm.config.ArangoSettings` helper.
+The :ref:`create_app` example in the README demonstrates using ``ArangoSettings.from_env`` to populate the extension's configuration.

 .. py:attribute:: ARANGODB_DATABASE